vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

     1. Every time the user reopens the site, the Service Worker will request to the link when it was registered.
 If a new version of Service Woker is detected, it will update itself and start caching the list of resources registered in the new Service Worker .
 After the content update is successfully obtained, the Service Worker will trigger the `update` event.
 The user can be notified through this event, for example, a pop-up window will be displayed in the lower right corner, prompting the user that new content is available and allowing the user to trigger an update.

-This plugin will automatically register Service Woker through `workbox-build`.
+This plugin will automatically register Service Worker through `workbox-build`.
 To better control what the Service Worker can pre-cache, the plugin provides the following configurations.

 ::: tip